 New Balance 1540v3

-Overview: A motion-control running shoe adapted by many for heavy-duty walking and rehab use.
+Overview: New Balance 1540v3 is a motion-control running shoe adapted by many for heavy-duty walking and rehab use.
 Core support includes a dual-density medial post/ROLLBAR for rearfoot control, Fresh Foam X midsole with ENCAP stability elements, and a structured heel cup; removable sockliner accommodates orthotics.
 No full-length rock plate.
 Available in multiple widths including wide and extra-wide in many markets.
 Built for stability-first users rather than maximal cushioning.

 Specs